 To keep it looking fresh and uncluttered, I added simple fall decor like this twig and pinecone wreath I put together a couple seasons ago.

 Although our living room is the next space you see as you enter our house, I thought I’d save that tour for another day while we wait for some key decor pieces to arrive, like a new area rug and artwork.
-If you’re curious to see what it looks like naked, go here.
+You can check out our fireplace remodel if you’re curious to see what it looks like.

 Next stop on this fall home tour is our dining room, aka eating area of the kitchen…